Society-of-actuaries-research-institute/CC169---Flood-Risk-Management-and-Adaptation-Under-Sea-Level-Rise-Uncertainty/readme.md

   1. indicate correctly the input file corresponding to the case study;
   2. use the correct latitude values;
   3. indicate the correct output file.

+  # Part 2: Statistical Analysis of Extreme Sea Water Level Events
+  The maxima of the non-tidal residual (the time series of the sea level deseasonalized) can then be modelled using extreme value theory and the GAMLSS approach: the monthly maxima of the non tidal residual are assume to follow a generalzied extreme value theory distribution with the location and scale parameter depending on covariates.
+The shape parameter is assumed to be stationary for stability issues.